ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 {{site.data.keyword.vmwaresolutions_short}} takes control of the entire subnet and you can't use any IP addresses in the subnet.
 {: important}

-## System settings for edge services clusters
+## System settings for edge gateway clusters
 {: #cr_addingclusters-sys-settings-edge}

-When you add an edge services cluster to a Cyber Recovery instance, you must specify the following settings.
+When you add an edge gateway cluster to a Cyber Recovery instance, you must specify the following settings.

 ### Data center location
 {: #cr_orderinginstance-dc-edge}